 To import grade data from an external source into ACSIS

-- Export grade data from your external system (Blackboard, Excel, etc.) into a text file in CSV format.
+- Export grade data from your external system (Brightspace, Excel, etc.) into a text file in CSV format.
 For proper CSV format, see When importing grades from a CSV file into ACSIS, what is a valid CSV file?

 - Log into the Staff web site in ACSIS and go to the Grade Entry screen.